-(Pocket-lint) - We're still expecting Apple to launch a 14-inch MacBook Pro eventually to replace the current MacBook 13-inch, though because of the recent upgrade to the existing 13-inch model, it could be that this is now due in 2021.
+(Pocket-lint) - We're still expecting Apple to launch a 14-inch MacBook Pro eventually to replace the current MacBook 13-inch, despite the recent upgrade to the existing 13-inch model and switch across to Apple Silicon.

-Apple announced an all-new 16-inch MacBook Pro last year with a larger display, improved graphics, bigger battery and better speakers and microphones.
-However, the biggest change it brought was a totally refreshed keyboard.
+The 2019-announced 16-inch MacBook Pro came with a larger display, improved graphics, bigger battery and better speakers and microphones, as well as a totally refreshed keyboard.
 But it too will be reinvented in 2021, again with a switch to Apple Silicon.

-The new keyboard has wider, shallower, clickier keys and a redesigned scissor-switch mechanism dubbed the Magic Keyboard.
+Any new Mac will once again feature the redesigned scissor-switch mechanism keyboard dubbed the Magic Keyboard.
 It is an improvement, but it's not new tech - it's based on the Magic Keyboards that have come with iMacs for years.

 Specs and design

 We'd expect any 13 or 14-inch Pro to be about the same size and thickness as the current 13-inch with smaller bezels.
 There should be a larger battery promising a full working day of battery life during everyday use plus four Thunderbolt 3 USB-C ports and a headphone jack.

 We've heard rumours of numerous Apple products launching with Mini LED displays, so we'd expect the MacBook Pro to be in line for these whenever the new version launches.
 If the MacBook Pro gets these displays, we'd expect far smaller bezels than currently offered.

 If the smaller model is redesigned, the larger model will be, too.
 It's possible that Apple will still offer Intel options for the new laptops, given what it has done so far with the 13-inch.
 We also believe the 16-inch model could come with a new Apple Silicon chip, probably known as M2 but it's also been called M1X.